kirbanita.typepad.com > Art Dolls

 Tipsy Christmas Fairy Closeup

-Valentine Snipped
+Valentine Snippet

-Valentine Snipped
+Valentine Snippet

 Made from Julie McCullough's 'Snippets' pattern, for a Valentine swap.